 “The Crucial Thing Missing from the Work-Life Balance Debate” by John Coleman, independent contributor to Forbes.com.

-“Striving for Work-Life Balance” by Susan Simmons,
+“Striving for Work-Life Balance” by Susan Simmons, PhD, ARNP-BC on American Journal of Nursing.

 “Manage Your Work, Manage Your Life” by Boris Groysberg and Robin Abrahams, Harvard Business Review.